Special Investment Facilitation Council: Performance

 In May 2024, the National Accounts Committee (NAC) reported that Pakistan's investment ratio has fallen to its lowest point in 50 years.
 With Shahbaz Rana writing that the SIFC has "so far succeeded in addressing coordination issues among federal and provincial governments and removing procedural bottlenecks.
 However, these efforts have not led to significant increases in either foreign or domestic investment."
 As well as not being able to realize a Saudi investment pledge of $5 billion.
 Writing in The Express Tribune Khalil Ahmed commented that FDI growth "does not take into account under what terms and conditions the FDI is brought in by adopting such measures.
 But this does preclude the possibility of resolving the chronic issues, that the economy of Pakistan faces, always by resorting to short-term and ad-hoc measures, that is, firefighting through the likes of the SIFC."
 SIFC has also been criticized for being a "rehashed" Board of Investment, short-term policy formulation and continuing issues in other sectors.

 Despite this, SIFC initiatives have stabilised the economy and brought down Pakistan’s high inflation rate to a 6-year historic low at 4.9% in November 2024.

+A 2025 IMF diagnostic assessment report on governance and corruption identified the SIFC as a major governance concern, noting its broad legal immunity for officials, many from the armed forces, and its authority to exempt projects from regulatory requirements.
+The report criticized the council’s lack of transparency and called for an end to special treatment for "influential public sector entities" in government contracts.